 Equity market is the only asset class that can generate inflation-beating returns consistently over a longer period.
 However, the stock market involves significant risk.
 It requires specific knowledge and skills that can be developed over time.
 Also, the stock market tends to get volatile from time to time.
 It needs the investors to take professional help to navigate through the complexity of the market.

-TejiMandi‘s portfolio advisory service is a great tool in this regard.
+TejiMandi‘s Sebi-Registered Research Analyst is a great tool in this regard.
 It covers all the hindrances that a retail investor faces.
 Be it lack of research, knowledge, or lack of time.
 We attempt to remove all these hurdles for an investor and provide them ‘ready to implement’ ideas at a nominal fee.
 The service is ideal for those who are aware of the stock market’s potential but feel that it is too risky for them.